MRI Technologists: Duties, Salary, and How to Become One

 • Maintaining relevant patient records

-Their skillset combined with a growing need for health care professionals means that MRI technologists are both in-demand and command a higher than average salary.
+Their skill set, combined with a growing need for health care professionals, means that MRI technologists are in demand and command a higher-than-average salary.

-Those entering the MRI technologist field can expect a higher than average salary.
-According to the US Bureau of Labor Statistics, Radiologic and MRI Technologists made a median annual salary of $61,980 as of May 2021.
+Those entering the MRI technologist field can expect a higher-than-average salary.
+According to the US Bureau of Labor Statistics, radiologic and MRI technologists made a median annual salary of $76,020.
 [1].

 MRI technologist job outlook

-The outlook for MRI technologists is positive with overall job growth expected to increase by nine percent between 2021 and 2031.
-During this period, the BLS notes that approximately 16,600 new jobs will open each year, indicating a healthy need for radiologic and MRI technologists for the foreseeable future [2].
+The outlook for MRI technologists is positive, with overall job growth expected to increase by 6 percent between 2023 and 2033.
+During this period, the BLS notes that approximately 16,000 new jobs will open each year, indicating a healthy need for radiologic and MRI technologists for the foreseeable future [2].

-Typically, MRI technologists are required to have an associate degree in a related field of study like an Associate of Science in MRI Technology.
-Depending on the program, some degrees might even lead into a bachelor’s program.
+Typically, MRI technologists have an associate degree in a related field of study like an Associate of Science in MRI Technology.
+Depending on the program, some degrees might even lead to a bachelor’s program

-While some recent graduates might be able to get an entry-level MRI technologist position upon graduation, many employers prefer to hire those with previous experience in a related field like radiologic technologist.
-Depending on the state, MRI technologists may also be required to be certified or licensed to practice professionally.
+While some recent graduates might be able to get an entry-level MRI technologist position upon graduation, many employers prefer to hire those with previous experience in a related field, such as radiologic technologists.
+Some states require MRI technologists to be certified or licensed to practice professionally.

 Article sources